Create a real-time map

 Depending on the time of year you take this lesson, there may not be any active hurricanes.
 If so, you can skip this section.

-- Turn off the NOAA METAR Dew Point Temperature Difference and NEXRAD Precipitation layers.
-Turn on the Active Hurricanes layer.
+- In the Contents pane, turn off the NOAA METAR Dew Point Temperature Difference and NEXRAD Precipitation layers and turn on the following layers:

 - Navigate around the map until you locate an active hurricane.

-The example image shows Hurricane Alcide near the northern tip of Madagascar.
-Each orange point represents the hurricane's observed position on each day of its existence.
+The example image shows Tropical Storm Chalane near Madagascar.
+Each orange point represents the storm's observed position on each day of its existence.

-- Based on the Observed Track, what kind of storm did this hurricane begin as?
+- Based on the Observed Track, what kind of storm did Chalane begin as?
 Has it gotten stronger or weaker over time?
 (In the legend, the symbols are ranked from weakest to strongest, with Hurricane5 being the strongest.)

-- Based on the Forecast Position, what kind of hurricane will this storm become in the next few days?
+- Based on the Forecast Position, what kind of storm will this storm become in the next few days?
 Will it become stronger or weaker than it currently is?

-Hurricane Alcide started as a relatively weak tropical storm but eventually became a Category 2 Hurricane.
-In the next few days, it is forecasted to become weaker, eventually becoming a tropical storm again and not a hurricane.
+Tropical Storm Chalane started as a relatively weak tropical depression but eventually became a tropical storm.
+In the next few days, it is forecasted to gain strength, potentially becoming a hurricane.

-- Use the Measure tool to measure how far the hurricane has moved each day in kilometers.
+- Use the Measure tool to measure how far the storm has moved each day in kilometers.

-- How fast is the hurricane moving in kilometers per hour?
+- How fast is the storm moving in kilometers per hour?
 Has it sped up or slowed down over time?

 - Return to the Contents pane.
-Turn on the GOES Satellite Imagery and World Light Gray Base layers.
+Turn on the GOES Satellite Imagery Transparent and Light Gray Base layers.

 - Can you see the hurricane in the imagery?
 How big is it compared to the width of the hurricane track line?